The 20 Best Partial Familial Epilepsy Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 James Castellano, MD, PhD, is a neurologist and is certified in neurology and epilepsy by the American Board of Psychiatry and Neurology.
 Dr. Castellano joined the UPMC Epilepsy Division in 2018.
 He is an assistant professor of Neurology at the University of Pittsburgh School of Medicine.
 He received his medical degree from the Icahn School of Medicine at Mount Sinai in New York and completed his residency and fellowship at Montefiore Medical Center.
 Dr. Castellano is rated as an Experienced provider by MediFind in the treatment of Partial Familial Epilepsy.
-His top areas of expertise are Post-Traumatic Epilepsy, Generalized Tonic-Clonic Seizure, Seizures, and Epilepsy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Post-Traumatic Epilepsy, Generalized Tonic-Clonic Seizure, Seizures, and Epilepsy.
+Dr. Castellano is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.
+Dr. Castellano is currently accepting new patients.

 Experienced in Partial Familial Epilepsy